rust-lang/book/second-edition/src/ch15-03-drop.md

 us customize what happens when a value is about to go out of scope.
 We can provide an implementation for the `Drop` trait on any type, and the code we specify can be used to release resources like files or network connections.
-We're introducing `Drop` in the context of smart pointers because the functionality of the `Drop` trait is almost always used when implementing a smart pointer.
+We’re introducing `Drop` in the context of smart pointers because the functionality of the `Drop` trait is almost always used when implementing a smart pointer.
 For example, `Box<T>` customizes `Drop` in order to deallocate the space on the heap that the box points to.